What do you do when you are in desperate need of a break from all the craziness and stress of everyday life? Go on a hike, of course!

 5. Canned Food – Your Source of Protein

 An easy and obvious way to do no-cook meals is to grab those cans of food from the grocery shelves!
 There are so many different canned foods you can buy that will give you the protein you need while you are out on the trail.

 Protein is one of the main macronutrients of the body, and it is very important for hikers or backpackers to integrate loads of protein into their diet.
 Without enough protein in your system, your body will begin to break down muscle tissue to find the energy it needs – you don’t want that.

 Bring as much canned meat as you can so you have enough protein.
 You can use the meats in your wraps, sandwiches if you choose to bring bread, or even salads if you are bringing vegetables along with you as well.
 Remember to pack enough for the duration of your trip.

 Quick Tip: Leave the cans in your trashcan at home and repack them into zipper bags.
 That way, you save space, lighten your load, and leave unnecessary trash at home and away from nature!

 6. Protein Shake – Power Powder

 I drink whey protein often as a supplement for my meals since I do not usually eat enough food with a high source of protein.
 I always make sure to bring a few scoops of whey protein along with me during backpacking trips.
-Not to mention my boys enjoy it because protein powder comes in so many different flavors.
+Not to mention, my boys enjoy it because protein powder comes in so many different flavours.

 Technically, these meals are no-cook, but you will at least need a source of boiling water.